automl/DeepCAVE/docs/plugins/overview.rst

 from the highest budget onwards.
 In general, you can use this to understand how often your optimizer balances out between low budget evaluations and full budget evaluations.

-In the **Details** tab, you'll recieve an overview of configurations that were not successful.
+In the **Details** tab, you'll receive an overview of configurations that were not successful.
-Here you'll get some breif information about the config id number, the budget it was evaluated under and the status it recieved.
-If there is an associated error we can provide, such as when it recieved the **CRASHED** status, we will display it in the error column.
+Here you'll get some brief information about the config id number, the budget it was evaluated under and the status it received.
+If there is an associated error we can provide, such as when it received the **CRASHED** status, we will display it in the error column.